marwan42069/network-state-writing-club/network-culture-is-inevitable.md

-# Network Culture is Inevitable: Understanding Its Formation and Implications
+# Network Culture is Inevitable

 What influences an individual's understanding of culture?
 Is it language?
 Is it religion?
 Is it friends and family?
 Is it school?
 Is it a series of AI-driven algorithms personalized to individuals' tastes?
 Increasingly in the past twenty years or so, it's the very last item.
 People consume more algorithm-driven social media than any other kind of media, and by doing so, they are consuming less centralized local culture.
 This trend will continue to influence people's minds and increase the ideological distance between individuals who may be geographically or ethnically very close.
 Eventually, in order for us to find our people, we will need to establish cultures based not on what we look like or where we come from, but what we believe in.

+## Impact of the Internet

 Throughout human history, people’s cultural understanding of the world depended almost entirely on their language and their location, from which almost always followed a particular ethnicity.
 This has made perfect sense until relatively recently because there simply wasn’t nearly as much cultural exchange before the rise of mass media and then the internet.
 In fact, nationalists of all races point to this idea to support a return to nationalism around the world because it has indeed provided for cultural cohesion and relative peace in the past.
 But such cultural foundations will prove to be anachronistic in a world where individuals ascertains their worldviews based primarily on news feed algorithms influenced by their own dispositions and interests.